Working with MySQL read replicas

 Other common situations that can cause replication errors include the following:

-to create the indexes.
+• Writing to tables on a read replica.
+In some cases, you might create indexes on a read replica that are different from the indexes on the source DB instance.
+If you do, set the read_only parameter to 0 to create the indexes.
 If you write to tables on the read replica, it might break replication if the read replica becomes incompatible with the source DB instance.
-After you perform maintenance tasks on the read replica, we recommend that you set theread_only
+After you perform maintenance tasks on the read replica, we recommend that you set the read_only parameter back to 1.